 In reality, I have done very little, except perhaps to provide the vehicle for people to come on board to work toward a common goal, to find a cure for Parkinson’s, and that comes through Teamwork = Together Everyone Achieves More.

-To date, our fundraising has been simply through emailing Family and Friends, including of course my local Pd Exercise Cohorts and Support Group Members, requesting them to check out the Shake It Up Australia website for authenticity of the organisation and consider the ultimate goal that it is targeting and how they can be a part.
+To date, our fundraising has been simply through emailing Family and Friends, including of course my local Pd Exercise Cohorts and Support Group Members, requesting them to check out the Shake It Up Australia website for the authenticity of the organisation and consider the ultimate goal that it is targeting and how they can be a part.
 The response has been phenomenal and downright humbling.
 We are part of a very generous community to say the least.

 We expect to hold a few events in June and July to include Family & Friends of more practical persuasions to be included in social activities like a Trivia evening, a morning tea, a mock high tea, an exercise morning class & morning tea, and, a sausage sizzle (et cetera maybe)